Schlaich-group/fachlabor-dft-ml-public/tutorials/source/auto_examples/preprocess_dft.rst

 Preprocessing DFT Data
 ======================

 In this tutorial we will preprocess our DFT data.
-CP2K generates data with units in ... but GAP takes data in units of ...
+CP2K generates data with units in `Hartree` and `Hartree/Bohr` but GAP takes data in units of `eV` and `eV/Å`.
 Furthermore, GAP uses slightly different labelling from CP2K.
 That's why we need to preprocess

 We start with importing our python modules.
 We use tqdm to show a nice progress bar and pint to do unit conversions